Being There: Where To, How To, What To - All the Answers

 Cheap airlines are the biggest boon to budget travelers (that's you!) in this century.
 Of course, you can't quite see the country as you travel high above it, but budget airline travel is cheap, fast and inconvenient (you heard us).
-Cheap airlines internationally, like Europe's RyanAir and Easyjet, Mexico's Volaris and Asia's Dragon are somewhat akin to airlines like the US's Southwest.
-Except cheaper.
+Cheap airlines internationally, like Europe's RyanAir and Easyjet, Mexico's Volaris and Asia's AirAsia are somewhat akin to airlines like the US's Southwest.
+Except much, much cheaper.

 - A Comparison: European Budget Airlines vs. Student Airfares